srinivashappy/ncss/README.md

 Getting started
 ---------------

-There is no specification the use **hyphen**, **underscore** or **camelcase** for your classes - this should be upon your personal preference, we recommended to use the language's native hyphen style.
+There is no specification the use **hyphen**, **underscore** or **camelcase** for your classnames - this is upon your personal preference, but we recommended to use the language's native hyphen style.

 Named Cascading Style Sheets are divided to: